1. Phone needs reboot

 4. Need to replace the changing connector

 The issue could be because the device’s microphone is damaged, and the microphone is connected to the mainboard via its charging connector.
-You can solve the problem by replacing the charging connector cable at one of our stores.
+You can solve the problem by replacing the charging connector cable at one of our stores or online.

 5. Need to restore its setting